Resources should be allocated based on quality

 - Mats Ulfendahl, Region Östergötland

-Each ALF region has appointed two contact persons – one from the county council and one from the university’s faculty of medicine.
+Each ALF region has appointed two contact persons – one from the region and one from the university’s faculty of medicine.

 These regional correspondents are as follows: